 Strengthen Brain Plasticity with Exercise

-Doing physical exercises such as tai chi or yoga strengthens the mind, the body and the psyche.
+Doing physical exercises such as tai chi or yoga strengthens the mind, the body, and the psyche.

-You can get more benefits out of exercise as you age.
+You can get more benefits out of the exercise as you age.
 In a study conducted by the University of Texas’ BrainHealth Center, participants who had daily exercise were shown to have an increase in brain and memory health and physical fitness as well.

 Complex thinking coupled with an aerobic exercise program can make the brain more pliable and change the brain’s structure for increased cognitive functions.

 Encourage Brain Plasticity with Meditation

 Calming the mind may be better for your brain than you might think.
 Meditation is believed to be a potent cognitive enhancer.
 Though it doesn’t seem like hard work, training your brain to be more alert and calm at the same time will take weeks of dedication and practice.
 But the health benefits are well worth it!

 Numerous studies have found mindfulness meditation to be a very effective treatment for many cognitive disorders, including anxiety, stress, pain management, and even PTSD symptoms.